jiacheo/web3-multisigwallet/README.md

 this can improve the transaction security when you some one steal away your hot wallet key.

 ### provide a way to find back your asset
-When you lose your hot wallet key and can't recover it from mnemonic words, don't worry, you can use the code wallet key as a signer and the third party signer to sign a transaction to transfer your assets in the contract to another address (account address or contract address).
+When you lose your hot wallet key and can't recover it from mnemonic words, don't worry, you can use the cold wallet key as a signer and the third party signer to sign a transaction to transfer your assets in the contract to another address (account address or contract address).